 The Sandwich Generation is the group of people, usually aged 35-55, who are responsible for the care of both their children and their parents… find out more…

+What is the sandwich generation?Juggling the care of elderly parents with nurturing growing children can be a challenge.
+However, with the right support you can maintain your parents’ safety, stay healthy and enjoy family life.
 Coping with conflicting stresses can be difficult.
 Postponed parenthood and increased life expectancy have resulted in more and more people having competing demands on their time.
 In this country, it’s estimated that more than two million people are part of this sandwich generation.
 When you are running a home, working, raising a family and caring for parents, something has to give, and for too many caregivers that can be their own wellbeing.

 The ethical and physical benefits of elderly care